Equality and diversity

 - Foster good relations between persons who share a relevant protected characteristics and persons who do not share it.

-The 2014 Public Sector Equality Duty Compliance Report has been produced and is now available to view & download.
+Both the Equality Policy and the current Public Sector Equality Duty Compliance Report are available to download.

 Pages in Equality and diversity